2022 playoff pairings: First-round information for Sauk Valley area teams

 No. 10 Dixon (6-3) at No. 7 Rochelle (7-2)

-About Rochelle: The Hubs will host this first-round matchup of former NCIC foes whose rivalry goes back to 1913; the two teams haven’t played regularly since breakup of the NCIC in the late 2000s. … The Hubs play a ground-and-pound style of offense, and have an aggressive and physical defense. … Rochelle finished 4-1 and in second place behind Richmond-Burton in the Kishwaukee River/Interstate Eight Conference’s Blue Division, and outscored opponents 341-199 this season. ...
-The Hubs are making their second straight playoff appearance, fifth in the last six seasons, and 21st in the last 26 seasons.
+About Rochelle: The Hubs will host this first-round matchup of former NCIC foes whose rivalry goes back to 1913; the two teams haven’t played regularly since the breakup of the NCIC in the late 2000s. … The Hubs play a ground-and-pound style of offense, and have an aggressive and physical defense. … Rochelle finished 4-1 and in second place behind Richmond-Burton in the Kishwaukee River/Interstate Eight Conference’s Blue Division, and outscored opponents 341-199 this season. … Garrett Gensler has rushed 152 times for 1,453 yards and 25 touchdowns this season, an average of 9.6 yards per carry.
+Trey Taft has 813 yards and 10 TDs on 88 carries (9.2 yards per carry), and fullback Erich Metzger has rushed for 444 yards and three TDs on 65 carries (6.8 yards per carry). … QB Hayden Inman is 20 for 27 for 404 yards, with 4 TDs and 3 INTs.
+Taft (7 catches, 185 yards, 2 TDs) and Dave Gerber (7 catches, 176 yards, 2 TDs) are his top targets.

 CLASS 2A